marchorst/Hyland.Rocket.RPA.ApiHelper/README.md

-# Welcome Hyland Rocket RPA
+# Welcome to Hyland Rocket RPA API Helper
 With this dll you are able to connect to the Hyland RPA API.
 ## Dependencies